harrydng1209/code-base-vue-3/README.md

-# codebase-vue-3
+# codebase-vue

-This template will help you get started with Vue 3 in Vite
+This template will help you get started with Vue in Vite

 ## Overview

-- **Name**: codebase-vue-3
+- **Name**: codebase-vue
-- **Description**: This template will help you get started with Vue 3 in Vite
+- **Description**: This template will help you get started with Vue in Vite
 - **Version**: 0.1.0
 - **License**: MIT
 - **Type**: Module